MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-1-prepare-environment.md

 * Preview
 * GA (General acceptance)

-Here are examples, but _use the reference link for actual information._
+Here is a table showing how all the terms fit together, but _use the reference link for actual information._

 |Type|Group|space-delimited subgroups|Command|Parameter example|Status|Link|
 |-|-|-|-|-|-|-|